vishvapatel/Data-Analysis/README.md

   <li>The topic is written in the commit section neighbouring the file name.</li>
   <li>You have to start your journey with Introduction to pandas file.</li>
   <li>Then you have to follow the part number of the commit message.</li>
+  <li>The Data Visualization folder is the last to be attempted, it deals with all the potting and visualizing.</li>
 </ol>
 <hr/>
 <h3>This is a open source repository, so feel free to fork, generate a pull request, download etc.<h3>